 The Act outlines that States will be able to replace benefits electronically stolen from October 1, 2022, through September 30, 2024, using federal funds.
 State agencies were required to submit a plan to the United States Department of Agriculture, Food and Nutrition Service (FNS) for the replacement of stolen benefits for this time period.
 This plan must be approved by FNS before a State can begin issuing replacements for electronically stolen benefits.
 The Act also requires FNS to issue rules on the replacement process by December 2023.
-Therefore, State plans/processes are temporary measures until a federal process is established.
+Therefore, State plans are temporary measures until a federal process is established.

 Ohio's plan was approved by FNS on May 11, 2023.
-Ohio's approved process for issuing replacements for electronically stolen benefits is outlined below and is effective the date at the top of this letter.
+Ohio's approved process for issuing replacements for electronically stolen benefits is outlined below.
 Once FNS issues final rules for the permanent nationwide process, ODJFS will issue rules that replace this procedure letter.
 Please read all information thoroughly as this letter contains policy requirements, county processing, system and reporting requirements as well as ongoing requirements for stolen benefit processing.